-The General Osteopathic Council is committed to ensuring that all our activities, as a regulator, a service provider and an employer, provide equality of opportunity.
+The General Osteopathic Council is committed to promoting equity, valuing diversity and embracing inclusivity throughout our work as a regulator, as a service provider and as an employer.

 Under the Equality Act 2010 we are subject to the ‘general equality duty’ that applies to all bodies exercising public functions.

 Our equality and diversity objectives (as agreed by our Council) are to:

 - Ensure our regulatory activities are fair and free from unlawful discrimination